Blog: Cylinder escapements

 Cylinder escapement from Saunier

 The image here is based on an image in Saunier's "Treatise on Modern Horology".
-Fig. 1 on the left shows why the cylinder escapement is so called, a cylinder with its wall partly cut away forms the arbor on which the balance turns, the two plugs at the top and bottom carry the balance pivots.
-The cut away part of the cylinder wall at the top allow the oddly shaped teeth of the escape wheel to pass as the balance swings.
+Fig. 1 on the left shows why the cylinder escapement is so called, a cylinder with its wall partly cut away forms the arbor on which the balance turns, the two plugs at the top and bottom carry the pivots.
+The cut away part of the cylinder wall allows the shaped teeth of the escape wheel to pass as the balance swings.
 The wider cut away at the bottom allows the tooth support to pass.

 The plan view Fig. 2 shows how the escapement works.
 The figure shows a series of actions by showing the cylinder in white adjacent to successive teeth of the escape wheel; in reality of course the cylinder turns back and forth in one place while the escape wheel ticks round.
-I have labelled the different steps in red.
+The different steps are labelled with red numbers.

 In "Watchmaking in England, 1760-1820" by Leonard Weiss I found the following in a quote from 'A Mechanic' in 1859 which throws an interesting light on the situation: